Why Do We Need to Oil Our Cricket Bats?

 This meticulous process ensures that the bat is neither under-oiled nor over-oiled, each of which can be detrimental and under-oiling leads to dryness and cracking, while over-oiling can make the bat heavy and soggy, affecting performance.

-The above image shows the amount of oil that needs to be used on your cricket bat.
+The above image shows the amount of oil needed on your cricket bat.
 Can you see two relatively small spots of oil, which I then rub in by hand, making sure not to oil around the splice area.

 The above image shows the bat with the oil rubbed in.
 You can see a clear difference of bat colour where I haven't rubbed the oil in.